travelln/CMPT-276-Group-9/README.md

 # MyCanada App

-* Combines Government of Canada Open Data portal and Highcharts API to visulaize statistical data.
+* Combines Government of Canada Open Data portal and Highcharts API to visualize statistical data.
 * [Open Data Link](http://open.canada.ca/en/open-data)
 * Homepage aggregates top Canadian news in a rotating feed and also shows social media feeds and weather forecast.
 * Designed with Ruby on Rails and hosted on Heroku.